 Water ski with our experienced driver.
 All equipment is provided and children as young as 8 or as old as 80 years of age can try.
 Hire paddle boats, aqua bikes and Canadian style canoes.
 Fishing tackle is for hire.
 They also stock an extensive range of tackle, lures and live bait.
 Hit up on our tennis court, a modern of super grass surface with lights.

 Try the thrilling sport of water skiing on beautiful Lake Jindabyne with our experienced instructors.
-All safety equipment, wet suites, water skies, wake boards, kneeboards etc are provided.
+All safety equipment, wet suits, water skies, wakeboards, kneeboards etc are provided.

 Sailing & Canoeing

-Flight times are obviously dependant on the weather, and can start from 25 minutes to Mt Kosciuscko to longer flights encompassing majestic lakes and peaks all over this mountainous region.
-Cost of these flights start from $175 per person based on minimum numbers to a maximum of 4 people.
+Flight times are obviously dependant on the weather and can start from 25 minutes to Mt Kosciusko to longer flights encompassing majestic lakes and peaks all over this mountainous region.
+Cost of these flights starts from $175 per person based on minimum numbers to a maximum of 4 people.

 Fish some of the most pristine waters in the world.
 Whether you like fishing lakes or mountain streams, casting a fly or spinning a lure there is fishing for everyone in the Snowy Mountains.
 You can book a guide to take you on a tour of spectacular scenery and secret fishing holes.
 Receive expert advice from experienced anglers who have fished many of the world’s greatest fisheries whether it be fly fishing as well as conventional trout anglers.